darlapoling/darlapoling/README.md

 ## Hi there 👋

 I'm Dar (she/her), a student of statistics at the University of New Mexico.
+I code for fun and to develop my statistical and programming skills.
+Professionally, I'm interested in working with large datasets to solve problems and answer questions about the real world.
+A lot of my projects on here are for my classes, which include design and analysis of experiments, chaos theory, and biostatistics.

-I code for fun and to develop my skills.
-Other than coding, I like to hike along the Sandia mountains and paint landscapes in my free time.
+Other than coding and math, I like to hike along the Sandia mountains and paint landscapes in my free time.

 ## Contact Information: